Overview

 Viewing the output

-All novem visualisation generations happens on the server side, but the output is available to the user through several means.
+All novem visualisation generations happens on our servers, and the output is made available to the user in many formats. via

 Sharing novem visuals